Madonahs/Machine-Learning/README.md

 </p>

 **This repository was created for educational purposes.
-It will host a number of projects as part of the process and some exercises that we created**
+It will host a number of projects as part of the process and some exercises that we created.**

 ## Intro